In this article, we'll get to know some fun facts about popular sports in Japan. Some interesting and curious facts that you probably didn't know.

 There is more than one type of juice

 Sumo has always had a powerful hold in Japan since ancient times and there are many games that incorporate it.
-One of them is the game kamizumo (paper sumo), in which dolls of sumo wrestlers modeled with paper… They are placed inside a circle made in the upper part of a cardboard box, after they are in a suitable position for the “beginning of the fight” we just have to knock around the circle until one of the fighters leaves the marked area.
+One of them is the game kamizumo (sumo paper), in which dolls of sumo fighters are modeled with paper...
+They are placed inside a circle made on the upper part of a cardboard box, after being in a suitable position for the “beginning of the combat”. that we hit around the circle until one of the fighters leaves the demarcated area.

 Victory poses are not allowed in Kendo

 kendo is a sport born in Japan and is considered of great importance.
 If a practitioner manages to earn a point on top of his opponent and then immediately strikes a celebratory pose, the point won by him will be withdrawn for behaving in a disrespectful and insensitive manner towards an opponent.
 And also so that practitioners do not lose concentration and intensity of spirit, something that is crucial in Kendo.

 Olympic Games for athletes over 60 years old